wem-r/WoL-GUI/README.md

 <p align="center"><img src="img2.png"></p>

 **TO DO**:
-Make the `saved MAC Addresses` box working, for now it's just a simple text box.
+- Make the `saved MAC Addresses` box working, for now it's just a simple text box.
+- Fix the output of the `arp -a` button not displaying in the text box but in the terminal